-There will be attachment points between the tubes and the telescope similar to those for the current L4 launch tube (Figure 14).
-These will be modelled for the PDR.
+There will be attachment points between the tubes and the telescope similar to those for the current L4 launch tube.
 At each location where a mirror exists, an enclosure will be installed around the mirror for service, alignment and cleanliness.
-The enclosure will be similar to that in Figure 14.
+Access ports will be provided to allow alignment and cleaning.
+The enclosures will be similar to that in Figure 14.